Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

-where $N(t,t+\Delta t)$ is the observed number of aggressive behavior onsets in $[t,t+\Delta t)$, and $\tilde{N}(t,t+\Delta t)$ is the median predicted count in $[t,t+\Delta t) $, conditioned on the history $H_t$.
+where $N(t,t+\Delta t)$ is the observed number of onsets in $[t,t+\Delta t)$, and $\tilde{N}(t,t+\Delta t)$ is the median predicted count in $[t,t+\Delta t) $ over $M=250$ samples, conditioned on the history $H_t$.
 Note that the denominator of \gls{mape} has $\max(1,N(t,t+\Delta t))$ to ensure that 0 is not a divisor.
-The median prediction is where each $\tilde{N}^{(m)}$ is sampled using Ogata's thinning algorithm.
+The median prediction is where each $\tilde{N}^{(m)}$ is sampled using the \gls{mcmc} posterior samples and Ogata's thinning algorithm for each $m$ realization.
 For each observation session $S_i$, we sample 25 uniformly at random $t_{\text{start}}$ locations and their corresponding forecasting windows to compute the \gls{mape}.
-A lower \gls{mape} indicates a better predictive model for the number of aggressive behavior onsets within a future time window.
+A lower \gls{mape} indicates a better predictive model for onset counts within a future time window.